OpenMonsterVision/blog/content/posts/werner-hertzog-destroyed-me-at-linux-fu.md

 Mr. Lady W.H. left me with this parting comment "I had fun talking to you", I really wanted to say "I'm glad someone did", but I opted for "I'm glad you did."
 The best interviews are the ones where you learn more than you should have.

-That's a lie, that's tottally a lie.
+That's a lie, that's totally a lie.

 # The Who Again